 The National K-9 School for Dog Trainers provides students with more than a basic education; students are offered the knowledge and skills required to pursue careers as professional dog trainers.
 The broad scope of National K-9’s curriculum immediately prepares graduates to begin full-time or part-time careers training dogs upon completion of our courses.
 Professional dog training is a profitable and satisfying occupation whether as a main career or as a second income.

-Our three-week Professional Obedience/Behavior Course specializes in teaching students obedience training, behavioral counseling, puppy development, and customer relations with dog owners.
-Whereas, the six-week Master Trainer Course continues by covering the advanced aspects of today’s professional dog trainer; including advanced obedience, retrieval, utility training, owner protection, service assistance dog training, tracking/trailing, scent detection, and basic police K-9.
-The Master Trainer Course also provides students with information on dog care, kennel management, and insight into establishing a successful small business practice.
+Our three-week Professional Obedience/Behavior Course specializes in teaching students obedience training, behavioral counseling, puppy development, customer relations with dog owners, and insight into establishing a successful small business practice.
+Whereas, the six-week Master Trainer Course continues by covering the advanced aspects of today’s professional dog trainer; including advanced obedience, retrieval, utility training, owner protection, service assistance dog training, tracking/trailing, and scent detection.
+The Master Trainer Course also provides students with information on dog care and kennel management.

 The National K-9 School for Dog Trainers is regulated and approved by the Ohio State Board of Career Colleges and Schools.
 This state board ensures compliance set by Ohio law and grants schools the authority to issue certifications.
 Upon completion of a National K-9 course, graduates are authorized by the Ohio State Board of Career Colleges and Schools to use the title Certified Professional Trainer or letters CPT after their name.
 The National K-9 School for Dog Trainers is also a member of the Ohio-Michigan Association of Career Colleges and Schools.